 What to Get from This Case

-I like this opinion because it provided me a good overall education about Maryland workers’ comp – an area of law I don’t understand as well as I would like.
+I like this opinion because it provided me a good overall education about Maryland workers’ comp – an area of law I don’t understand and I would like.
 Every tort attorney should read this case.
-It is worth a read because will help spot the issue of whether the client can bring both a comp case along with their accident case.
+It is worth a read because will help spot whether the client can bring both a comp case along with their accident case.

 It is a hassle for tort lawyers when there is a comp case because you have to deal with the workers’ compensation carrier on their lien when you get a settlement or a verdict.
 But, more often than not, it is worth it for the client to take the sure thing of workers’ comp benefits if it is available.